- What is the Solar Electricity Grant?

 To do this, you can visit the official grant application page.

+That being said, you can also apply using a paper-based application form.
 You must know your full address and bank account’s IBAN and BIC for either application process.

 You’ll also need your electrical meter’s Meter Point Reference Number (MPRN).
 This is the 11-digit number found at the top of your electricity bill.

-You will also need to know, roughly or exactly, the build date of your home.
+You will also need to know, roughly or precisely, the build date of your home.
 The application will also need to know the name of your chosen solar PV installation company (hence, finding them first) and the intended size of the solar PV system you want to install (your chosen PV installer will be able to tell you this).

 What is the Sustainability Energy Authority of Ireland?